Ernest Moniz

 Ernest Jeffrey Moniz, GCIH (/pt/; born December 22, 1944) is an American nuclear physicist and former government official.
 From May 2013 to January 2017, he served as the 13th United States secretary of energy in the Obama administration.
 Prior to this, Moniz served as associate director for science in the Office of Science and Technology Policy in the Executive Office of the President of the United States from 1995 to 1997 and undersecretary of energy from 1997 to 2001 during the Clinton administration.
-He is currently the co-chair and CEO of the Nuclear Threat Initiative (NTI), as well as president and CEO of the Energy Futures Initiative (EFI), a nonprofit organization funded by the methane gas industry that works on climate and energy technology issues, which he co-founded in 2017.
+He is currently the co-chair and CEO of the Nuclear Threat Initiative (NTI), as well as president and CEO of the Energy Futures Initiative (EFI), a nonprofit organization funded by the natural gas industry that works on climate and energy technology issues, which he co-founded in 2017.

-He notably oversaw the production of a MIT Energy Initiative Report, which promoted methane gas as a clean energy source despite since corroborated peer-reviewed research showing leaks from methane gas production meant it could have more climate warming potential than coal.
-This study was funded by the methane gas and fossil fuel industries.

-Moniz, who is one of the founding members of The Cyprus Institute, has served at Massachusetts Institute of Technology (MIT) as the Cecil and Ida Green professor of physics and engineering systems, director of the Energy Initiative and director of the Laboratory for Energy and the Environment.
+He is one of the founding members of The Cyprus Institute, has served at MIT as the Cecil and Ida Green professor of physics and engineering systems, director of the Energy Initiative and director of the Laboratory for Energy and the Environment.
 Before his appointment as secretary of energy, he served in a variety of advisory capacities, including at BP, General Electric and the King Abdullah Petroleum Studies and Research Center in Riyadh, Saudi Arabia.

 Early life and education

-Moniz was born in 1944 in Fall River, Massachusetts, the son of Georgina (Pavão) Moniz and Ernest Perry Moniz, both of whom were Portuguese immigrants from São Miguel Island, Azores.
+Moniz was born in Fall River, Massachusetts, the grandson of immigrants from São Miguel Island, Azores.
 He graduated from Durfee High School in Fall River in 1962, where he was a member of the National Honor Society and was the president of the school's math club.
 After graduating from high school, Moniz attended Boston College, where he received his Bachelor of Science summa cum laude in physics.
 In 1972, he received his Master of Science and Ph.D. degrees in theoretical physics from Stanford University.